 What Is the Best Way to Take Professional Headshots?

-What Is the Best Colour to Wear for a Headshot?
+What Is the Best Color to Wear for a Headshot?

-Neutral colours are the best for headshots.
+Neutral colors are the best for headshots.
 Avoid anything that’s too vibrant or bright.
-White isn’t the best colour choice for headshot photography.
-Choose a colour that complements your skin tone and doesn’t blend into the background.
+White isn’t the best color choice for headshot photography.
+Choose a color that complements your skin tone and doesn’t blend into the background.

 What Qualifies as a Headshot?